arabine/icl/README.md

-Now we can use the subtree push command like the following: git subtree push --prefix=.vim/bundle/tpope-vim-surround/ durdn-vim-surround master
+Now we can use the subtree push command like the following: git subtree push --prefix src/icl https://github.com/belegar/icl master